 The results are more stark and distressing in some ways than they are surprising.
 It seems that when utility customers read their energy bill, many of them don’t understand what they’re buying or how they’re being charged, but it’s certainly not because they don’t care.

 When asked a follow-up question about whether understanding their bill and rate structure mattered, respondents largely (83 percent) said it was very or somewhat important to them.
 The self-identified “environmentally oriented” customer segment had both the highest stated understanding of their bill and energy usage and the greatest interest in learning more.
 The “convenience-oriented” segment scored the lowest on both attributes.
 Age was also an important factor, with millennials caring more about learning about their energy usage than their aged-55-and-over counterparts.

 We also asked customers about their understanding of the terms they see on their utility bill.
 About half of the customers said they understood the terms kW and kWh; the other half were only somewhat or not very familiar with these basic building blocks of the utility bill.
 When we introduced common utility terms such as demand and load shape, customers were flummoxed.

 The terminology that utilities use in bills and communications about rate and pricing options has an important impact on customer perceptions and decisions.
-For example, we asked about customers’ emotional reaction to 24 terms commonly used in describing rates, pricing, and other product options.
+For example, we asked about customers’9; emotional reaction to 24 terms commonly used in describing rates, pricing, and other product options.
 Energy efficiency, reliability, and solar scored strong positives, with an absence of negative emotions, meaning that most customers responded positively to these terms.
 On the other end of the spectrum, the terms demand charge, surcharge, and tariff elicited mostly negative reactions from large portions of the population.

-Filling the Knowledge Gap
+Filling the knowledge gap

-What if utilities took the time to educate customers about energy terminology and how they’re billed for energy usage?
+What if utilities took the time to advise customers about energy terminology and how they’re billed for energy usage?
 Would it make a difference in how customers feel about their bills and the communications they receive from their utility?

-To help utilities navigate these treacherous waters, the E Source study Innovative Residential Rate Design and Pricing: Customer Preferences and Acceptance provides deep insights into not only customer understanding of bills, but also the future interaction of pricing with solar, smart lighting, smart thermostats, home batteries, and even electric vehicles.
+To help utilities navigate these treacherous waters, the E Source study Innovative residential rate design and pricing: Customer preferences and acceptance provides deep insights into not only customer understanding of bills, but also the future interaction of pricing with solar, smart lighting, smart thermostats, home batteries, and even electric vehicles.
 This data can be used to recognize how various customer segments need to be treated differently, where customers are more or less likely to find benefits or create resistance, and how utilities can develop rationales for their management and regulators for substantial rates and pricing design changes.